CRMs aren’t just for forecasts and pipeline reports.

 High quality CRM data is a key building block in the foundation of a great customer experience.
 Complete conversation history, context on business challenges, clear action items for strengthening the relationship.
 We’re caught between knowing the value of this data and the reality of those time-consuming updates.

 That’s why Front integrates with Salesforce (and other popular CRMs) to connect your customer records with where you actually get work done — your inbox.
+The best part?
+Front stays updated automatically, so nothing ever slips through the cracks.
 With the right tools, keeping your customer data in sync with your team is easy.
 Here’s how Front and Salesforce work together to give you better data, more efficient teams, and happier customers.

 Break down the silos around Salesforce